openalgz/notarius/README.md

 ------

-Notarius is a header-only C++ logging library that provides a flexible and efficient way to handle logging in your applications.
+Notarius is a header-only (the only header dependencies should come from the STL) C++ logging library that provides a flexible and efficient way to handle logging in your applications.
 It offers the following features:

 - **Log Levels**: Supports different log levels (none, info, warn, error, exception) for controlling the verbosity of logging.
 - **Output Streams**: Allows logging to multiple output streams, including stdout, stderr, and file.
 Each of these features may be enabled or disabled.